Skip to content

 Health and Safety

 Residents must comply with University, state and local regulations, ordinances, and codes for health, safety, cleanliness, and sanitation.
-Residents must comply with requests from Student Apartments to correct health and safety violations.
-Student Apartments reserves the right to enter the premises without notice to correct any violations.
+Residents must comply with requests from Sunnyside Apartments to correct health and safety violations.
+Sunnyside Apartments reserves the right to enter the premises without notice to correct any violations.
 The resident will be charged for any corrective action.

 uparrow